jquery/jquery-migrate/warnings.md

 **Solution**: Replace `.push( node )` with `.add( node )`, `.splice( index )` with `.not( elem.eq( index ) )`.
 In more complex cases, call `.toArray()` first, manipulate the resulting array and convert back to the jQuery object by passing the resulting array to `$()`.

-### \[unique\] JQMIGRATE: jQuery.unique is deprecated; use jQuery.uniqueSort
+### \[unique\] JQMIGRATE: jQuery.unique() is deprecated and removed; use jQuery.uniqueSort()

 **Cause**: The fact that `jQuery.unique` sorted its results in DOM order was surprising to many who did not read the documentation carefully.
 As of jQuery 3.0 this function is being renamed to make it clear.
+As of jQuery 4.0, the old alias no longer exists.

 **Solution**: Replace all uses of `jQuery.unique` with `jQuery.uniqueSort` which is the same function with a better name.